Skip to main content

 Festive

-Triangular phyllo pastries filled with almond paste, honey, and cinnamon, deep-fried until golden and crispy, then soaked in honey or dusted with powdered sugar.
+Triangular phyllo pastries filled with almond paste, honey, and cinnamon, fried until golden, then either soaked in more honey or dusted with powdered sugar.

 vegetarianContains: WheatContains: Tree NutsContains: Eggs